Right Arrow

 Measuring the true impact on your operation

 Every minute of changeover delay costs typical manufacturing operations thousands of dollars in lost productivity.
-But the real costs extend beyond immediate productivity losses.
+But the real costs extend beyond rapid productivity losses.

 Direct financial impact